techiediaries/techiediaries/_posts/2020/angular-9/bootstrap/2020-11-04-angular-bootstrap-ui.md

 ---
 layout: post
-title: "Angular 7/8 & Bootstrap 4 UIs: ng-bootstrap and ngx-bootstrap [Part 1] "
+title: "Add Bootstrap 4 to Angular 11 UIs With Ng-Bootstrap and Ngx-Bootstrap"
 image: "images/content/angular.png"
-excerpt: "In this tutorial series, you'll learn to use Angular 7/8 & Bootstrap 4 to build professional grade UIs." tags : [angular, angular8]
+excerpt: "In this tutorial series, you'll learn to use Angular 11 & Bootstrap 4 to build professional grade UIs" tags : [angular, angular11]
 ---

-In this tutorial series, you'll learn to use Angular 8 & Bootstrap 4 to build professional grade UIs.
+In this tutorial series, you'll learn to use Angular 11 & Bootstrap 4 to build professional grade UIs.

-In this first part, you'll learn about the different ways you can use to integrate Bootstrap 4 with your Angular 8 project such as `ng-bootstrap`,  `ngx-bootstrap` and the old way (with jQuery).
+In this first part, you'll learn about the different ways you can use to add Bootstrap 4 to your Angular 11 project such as `ng-bootstrap`,  `ngx-bootstrap` and the old way (with jQuery).

-You'll also prepare a project that will be used to demonstrate the different components using Angular CLI 8.
+You'll also prepare a project that will be used to demonstrate the different components using Angular CLI 11.

 First let's start with the prerequisites.

-## Tutorial Prerequisites

 If you want to follow this tutorial, step by step from scratch, you'll need to have some prerequisites such as: